Political commissar: Soviet Union and the Eastern Bloc

-An early kind of political commissar was established during the February Revolution 1917 as the Ispolkom issued the controversial Order no 1.
+An early kind of political commissar was established during the February Revolution of 1917 as the Ispolkom issued the controversial Order no 1.
 As the Bolsheviks came to power through the October Revolution of November 1917, and as the Russian Civil War of 1917–1922 began, Leon Trotsky gradually established the Red Army and set up the role of political officers.
 They were tasked with making sure that communist parties could count on the loyalty of armed forces.
 Although there was a huge difference between the February Revolution and the October Revolution, their leaders in each case feared a counter-revolution, and both regarded the military officers as the most likely counter-revolutionary threat.

 Finnish propaganda poster (1939–1940) aimed at Red Army soldiers: "Politruk: worse than the enemy.
 He shoots you in the back!"

 Later commissars in the Eastern bloc could exercise broader roles in social engineering.